 Advice on Selecting Volunteer Vacations

-Global Volunteers, helping people connect with volunteer projects worldwide, offers some insightful advice, including carefully choosing programs that will benefit their host community and avoiding any projects that appear exploitive.
+Global Volunteers, helping people connect with volunteer projects worldwide since 1984, designs volunteer programs for families and students, professionals and groups.
+Their team offers some insightful advice, including tips on carefully choosing programs that will benefit their host community and avoiding any projects that appear exploitive.

 1. Trust local leaders.
 Help the community through the projects they request, not in the manner you believe is helpful.
 Don’t let your own ideas get in the way of truly serving.